Nottingham Internship Scheme

 - Opportunities will primarily be in Nottingham and Nottinghamshire

-- NIS summer internships will be eight weeks long and take place from June 2023 onwards.
+- NIS summer internships are eight weeks long and take place from June onwards.

 - All of the internships will be paid the National Living Wage as a minimum.